Where does the data come from in PeakGTO?

 What are ‘Action Frequencies’ in the library?

-When you are looking at a specific combo, this output also shows the action frequency for a specific combo.
+When you look at a specific combo, this output also shows its action frequency.
 This combo of Jc7c should bet 6.1bb 18.22% of the time, bet 4.1bb 23.83% of the time, bet 1.5bb 57.94% of the time, and check 0% of the time.

 Why do combos mix between multiple options?
 Shouldn’t there be a best option?